ananthakumaran/paisa/docs/src/tax-harvesting.md

 # Tax Harvesting

-Mutual Fund gains are subject to capital gains tax.
+Gains from asset types like Mutual Fund, Stock are subject to capital gains tax.
 The taxation rate itself differs based on how long you hold your investment, whether it's debt or equity, whether you have more than 1 Lakh gains in a year etc. To further complicate things, there might be exit load applicable.

 Paisa takes a generic approach and let the user configure when a commodity is safe to harvest.
 There are two fields related to tax